thomasebsmith/finances/README.md

 - Historical prediction accuracy analysis and adjustments

 ## Future Ideas
-In the more distant future, this project could include:
+In the future, this project could include:
 - A tax calculation GUI
 - A simulation GUI